 Psychodynamic therapy is a ‘depth’ therapy.
 It aims to go right to the roots of your issues and deeply into your unconscious.

 Other forms of modern therapy are less intense.
 Cognitive behavioural therapy (CBT) especially does not look much to your past or aim to find the roots of your issues.
 It focuses instead on your thoughts, feelings and actions in the present.
 (Read our piece on Psychodynamic vs CBT for a more detailed comparison).

 Psychodynamic talk therapy also places a higher value on the client-therapist relationship than a therapy like CBT.
 That said, most modern therapists now honour the power of the therapeutic relationship.
 And many newer forms of talk therapy, such as schema therapy, make this even more of a focus than psychodynamic therapy.

 You can work with a purely psychodynamic psychotherapist, or an integrative therapist who uses psychodynamic principles.
 If you’d prefer to try a short-term therapy, you might want to consider cognitive analytic therapy (CAT), a more recent hybrid that draws from psychodynamic and cognitive therapies.

 Use your first session to ask the therapist any question you might have about the way they work, what experience they have, and if they think psychodynamic psychotherapy is the right fit for your particular issues.

-Harley Therapy provides therapists trained in psychodynamic psychotherapy to clients in London, UK, as well as worldwide via Skype.
-All our practitioners have a minimum 5 years experience working with clients just like you, and are committed to creating a warm and welcoming environment.
+Harley Therapy connects you with experienced therapists trained in psychodynamic psychotherapy to in London, UK, as well as via online therapy sessions.
+All our practitioners have a minimum of ten years experience working with clients just like you, and are committed to creating a warm and welcoming environment.

 Have a question about psychodynamic psychotherapy we haven’t answered?
 Comment below.